pratikunterwegs/knot-patches/knots_texts/intro_essay/introductory_essay_2019.md

 their environment.
 This environment may include other agents, allowing for facilitation by local enhancement [@beauchamp2013].

-### Concept: Agent-resource and agent-agent interactions
+\subsection{Concept: Agent-resource and agent-agent interactions}

 In the models sketched above I began with the assumption that while especially large or numerous foragers (ecosystem engineers) are